 Research Output per year

-Lecturer qualitative research methodologies VU University, Faculty of Social Sciences (FSW)
+VU University Amsterdam, Faculty of Social Sciences (FSW)

-See my linkedIn profile for an overview of the courses.
+See my linkedIn profile for a course overview.

 Ministry of Social Affairs and Employment, Inspectorate of SZW